The lack of hydration is one of the main reasons your skin gets sallow, saggy, and dull-looking as you age.

 Exfoliate Effectively Without Dehydrating Your Skin

-Exfoliation is a step that happens regularly in a good skincare routine and it is intended to remove the dead skin cells from the surface of the skin to reveal a brighter complexion from underneath.
+Exfoliation is a step that happens regularly in a good skincare routine.
+It is intended to remove the dead skin cells from the skin’s surface to reveal a brighter complexion from underneath.

 But exfoliation can have a dark side, especially if applied recklessly.